Mod-Bucket/EasterFest/README.txt

 Pets, Eggwood, and May eggs all give you different gifts-pyo.
 Get a lot of them if you're smart-pyo.
 Use food on an egg at the combine table to try to hatch it-pyo.
 Do you want to be a bunny person-pyo?
 Pets will give you a costume-pyo.
 Not enough-pyo?
 You can reincarnate as a leoporid in your next life-pyo.
+Some eggs need more power than just a petal-pyo.
+Use a potion-pyo.
 Hop.
 Hop.
 Can I be done now-pyo?
 Hop.
 I am obligated to hop for you-pyo.
 Because I am a bunny-pyo.
 Hop.
 Hop.